-Process, the fourth and final major component of the organizing framework, recognizes the systematic approach used in the profession of nursing and incorporates the other three components, role, knowledge and values, to evaluate the needs of individuals, groups and/or communities.
+The profession of nursing utilizes a systematic process that incorporates the other three components, role, knowledge and values to evaluate the needs of individuals, groups and/or communities.
 The process involves assessment, planning, implementation, and evaluation on a continual basis.
 All nurses are prepared to use this process but as one acquires additional knowledge, the nurse begins to use the components of the process in unique and creative ways.
 As one moves through the educational program, elements such as communicating, educating, supporting, coaching and monitoring are incorporated into the process.
 Additionally problem solving, planning, inquiry, and appraisal are used to derive and evaluate the interventions developed.

 The associate degree graduate uses a systematic process in nursing care to implement and modify known nursing interventions.
 The baccalaureate prepared graduate has the capability of anticipating, individualizing, implementing and evaluating various interventions according to unique situations and cultural responses.
 The master's graduate generates and designs nursing interventions.
 The master's graduate recognizes the interdependence of theory, practice and scientific inquiry when creating, predicting, and evaluating interventions that are complex and varied.
+The Doctor graduate leads and collaborates change for improved healthcare systems and designs systems for improved population health based on research translation.
 At all levels relevant research literature is utilized in the application of the nursing process.